walele993/football_calendar_backend/README.md

 # ⚽ Football Calendar Backend

-*Automate football match data extraction and populate a database with Django for various leagues!*
+*Automate football match data integration with Django and PostgreSQL, powered by pre-processed openfootball data.*

 ---

 ## 🚀 Introduction

-**Football Calendar Backend** is a Django-based backend project designed to fetch football match data, process it, and store it in a PostgreSQL database.
-The project extracts match data from a public JSON file, organizes it by matchdays, and tracks match results.
-This backend is ready for integration with frontend applications that require real-time football match data.
+**Football Calendar Backend** is a Django-based backend that fetches, processes, and stores football match data into a PostgreSQL database.

-### Key Features
-- 🏆 **Matchday Organization**: Automatically organizes match results by competition, season, and matchday.
-- 📅 **Comprehensive Calendar**: Supports multiple leagues and seasons, handling matchups, times, and results.
-- 🔄 **Automatic Data Fetching**: Fetches match data from a public JSON file and updates the database.
-- 🗂️ **Easy Backend Integration**: Uses Django and PostgreSQL, offering a clean structure for further application development.
+Match data is sourced from **openfootball**, but pre-processed and cleaned via a custom pipeline in [**football_calendar_project**](https://github.com/walele993/football_calendar_project).

+The backend is designed to serve **RESTful APIs** for use in frontend applications — especially **mobile apps** showing football fixtures in a calendar view.

 ---

+## ✨ Key Features

+- 🏆 **Matchday & Season Organization**: Matches are grouped by competition, season, and matchday.
+- 📅 **RESTful API Support**: Easily integrates with frontend clients via ready-to-use endpoints.
+- 🔄 **Scheduled Match Updates**: Automatically fetches and updates matches from your own JSON repository.
+- 🗂️ **Django + PostgreSQL Stack**: Robust and extensible backend foundation.

+---

 ## 🛋️ Installation

 ### Prerequisites

 - Python 3.x
 - Django
+- PostgreSQL
-- psycopg2 (for PostgreSQL integration)
+- `psycopg2` (for PostgreSQL integration)
-- Requests (for fetching data)
+- `requests` (if needed for custom fetching)

 ### Install Dependencies